WinVector/vtreat/extras/ConstantLeak.md

 Constant Coding Leak
 ================
 John Mount, Win-Vector LLC
-2017-09-20
+2019-07-06

-We will show how in some situations using "more data in cross-validation" can be harmful.
+We will show how in some situations using “more data in cross-validation” can be harmful.

 Our example: an outcome (`y`) that is independent of a low-complexity categorical variable (`x`).
-We will combine this with a varaible that is a noisy constant and leave-one-out cross-validation (which is a deterministic procedure) to get a bad result (failing to notice over-fit).
+We will combine this with a variable that is a noisy constant and leave-one-out cross-validation (which is a deterministic procedure) to get a bad result (failing to notice over-fit).

 ``` r
 library("vtreat")